Skip to main content

 Constipation during pregnancy

 Some women’s pregnancy symptoms include painful calf and foot contractions.
 They are common, especially during the second and third trimesters.
-Practice simple calf muscle stretching exercises before bed to ease the pain.
-But make sure you have consulted your health care provider before you embark on any exercise regime.
+Practise simple calf muscle stretching exercises before bed to ease the pain.
+But make sure you have consulted your healthcare provider before you embark on any exercise regime.

-This happens a lot during the first and last trimester of most women’s pregnancy, but do not limit your intake on fluids.
+While frequent urination may not be the biggest symptom of pregnancy, it can be one of the most annoying.
+This typically happens a lot during the first and last trimester of most women’s pregnancy, but it is advisable to not limit your intake of fluids.
 Keeping yourself hydrated during pregnancy is important.
 Unless you experience a burning sensation or pain during urination, it is a common pregnancy symptom.
 Leaning forward during urination also helps empty your bladder better.

 Do all women get the same signs and symptoms during pregnancy?

-Not all moms-to-be experience the same symptoms when pregnant.
-Women’s pregnancy signs and symptoms vary in severity as well.
+Not all moms-to-be experience the same symptoms when pregnant, and the biggest pregnancy symptoms could vary in women..
 In fact, you might not necessarily experience the same early or late pregnancy symptoms in your subsequent pregnancies.
 Early pregnancy signs, like absence of menstruation and weight gain, are common to all pregnancies.

 Some women may experience early signs and symptoms within the first weeks of the first trimester, while others may develop symptoms later.
 Signs and symptoms of early pregnancy can also be similar to symptoms experienced prior to routine pre-menstrual discomforts.
 Therefore, some women might not recognise their pregnancy signs and symptoms.
-Pregnancy is an individual experience, with its own positives and challenges.
+Pregnancy is an individual experience, with its own positives and challenges, so give yourself time and grace as you learn how to deal with your pregnancy symptoms and figure out what works for you.
+Check out our pregnancy guide for more info on what to expect during week 1 of pregnancy, how to prepare for it and identify the symptoms.

 When can you take a pregnancy test?

-Some women feel pregnant even before they miss their periods, but women’s early signs and symptoms of pregnancy include nausea, sore breasts and fatigue.
-For the most accurate results, take the test a week after you've missed a period.
+Some women feel pregnant even before they miss their periods, but women’s early signs and symptoms of pregnancy typically include nausea, sore breasts and fatigue — all of which may also be symptoms of Premenstrual Syndrome (PMS).
+For the most accurate results, take the test a week after you’ve missed a period.
 Some doctors opine that it’s best to take the test in the morning, when urine is most concentrated.
-If you don't want to wait that long, a blood test at your doctor's office can provide results sooner than a urine test.
+If you don’t want to wait that long, a blood test at your doctor’s office can provide results sooner than a urine test.

 Depending on when you're taking it, there might be some benefit in taking one test and then a second one a few days later.
 Then, visit your doctor to put any uncertainty at ease.
 If your period is irregular, try downloading a period tracker app so you can keep track of your cycle each month.
 This way there’ll be no guesswork and you know when to expect your period.